bryansteele/calculator/README.md

-Calculator using vanilla HTML, CSS, and JavaScript.
+# Calculator using vanilla HTML, CSS, and JavaScript.
+## Work in Progress